John Buller (cricketer): Career

 Buller made a single appearance in first-class cricket for Oxford University against the Marylebone Cricket Club at Lord's in 1850.
 Batting twice in the match, he ended the Oxford first-innings of 97 all out unbeaten on 3, while in their second-innings he was dismissed without scoring by Samuel Dakin.

 He later served in the South Devon Militia, where he gained the rank of Lieutenant-Colonel and succeeded his father in command.

-Career
+Personal life

 In January 1845, Buller married Charlotte Chandos-Pole (1830–1895), a daughter of Edward Sacheverell Chandos-Pole of Radbourne Hall, Derby, and Anna Maria Wilmot.
 She had two brothers, Henry, took the arms and surname Gell when he succeeded to the estate at Hopton Hall, and Edward Sacheverell Chandos-Pole, who married Lady Anna Caroline Stanhope (a daughter of the 5th Earl of Harrington).
 Her sister, Eleanor, married Vice-Admiral Henry Bagot (a son of Rt.
 Rev. Hon.
 Richard Bagot).
 Together, they were the parents of: